misarescu/Blog/src/content/posts/first-post.md

 #### Second step: Slugs

 Because of the file based routing, we have support for path slugs.
-This allows to have dynamic routes based on the name of the markdown file in src/content/posts.
+This allows to have dynamic routes based on the name of the Markdown file in src/content/posts.
 Those with keen eyes probably spotted the route of this page is /blog/first-post, which matches the name of first-post.md previously mentioned.
 I'll let you read heare more about [File based routing](https://docs.astro.build/en/guides/routing/) and how it works in Astro.

 #### Third step: Giving users some links